whamcloud/Online-Help/docs/Upgrade_Guide/Upgrade_EE-3.1-el7_to_LU-LTS-el7.md

         1. Re-enable the secondary node in the Pacemaker configuration
         1. Re-balance the resources

-## Upgrade Intel® Manager for Lustre
+## Upgrade Intel® Manager for Lustre\*

-The first component in the environment to upgrade is the manager for Lustre software itself.
+The first component in the environment to upgrade is the Intel® Manager for Lustre\* software itself.
 The manager server upgrade can be conducted without any impact to the Lustre file system services.

-### Backup the Existing IML Configuration
+### Backup the Existing Intel® Manager for Lustre\* Configuration

 1. Prior to commencing the upgrade, create a backup of the existing configuration.
 This will enable recovery of the original configuration in the event of a problem occurring during execution of the upgrade.

-    The following shell script can be used to capture the essential configuration information that is relevant to IML itself:
+    The following shell script can be used to capture the essential configuration information that is relevant to the Intel® Manager for Lustre\* software itself:

     ```bash
     #!/bin/sh